Zadigo/mycommerce/README.md

 ### Websocket implementation 🛜

-The cart comes with an ASGI backend that supports WebSocket connections for real-time updates when a user adds or purchases an item in his cart.
+The [cart application](./services/cartapi/cartapi/settings.py) comes with an ASGI backend that supports WebSocket connections for real-time updates when a user adds or purchases an item in his cart.
 This is used both in the frontend (in the same way Shopify does) and in the admin interface for live updates.

+### MCP Server Implementation 🎹

+Each Django application comes with a dedicated MCP server.
+In other words, it is possible to interract with them using a dedicated LLM client like Claude.
+Read the dedicated readme of each app to see how to integrate the server into your local LLM client ([Cart Api](./services/cartapi/README.md), [Shop Api](./services/shopapi/README.md))

 ### Starting Celery 🎶